HammadRashid1997/50Projects50Days-Testing/README.md

 # 50Projects50Days-Testing
 This repository has the complete E2E Tests for the projects developed in the repository 50Projects50Days using Cypress and Selenium.
-This repository is meant to help those who wish to start learning cypress.
+This repository is meant to help those who wish to start learning cypress and selenium for E2E testing.

 ### Repository Link
 You can view the original repository with the web applications on this link: [50Projects50Days](https://github.com/bradtraversy/50projects50days)